How Many Home Care Packages Are There in Australia?

 How long do I have to wait for my Home Care Package?

-When you go through the assessment, you will have to wait for three to six months before you hear back from them.
+After you complete the assessment, you will have to wait three months to a year before you hear back from them.
 Those with more urgent needs will be contacted and put in the program faster.

 How many home care providers are there in Australia?

-As of June 2022, there are 916 approved HCP providers, including Haisey Home Care.
+There are almost 1,000 approved HCP providers in Australia, including Haisey Home Care.

 How can you manage your Home Care Package?